my-first-pr/first-timers/README.md

 ### Saj
-- I'm a Phd student from Munich
+- I'm a Phd student from Munich...

 ### Sahil Garg
 - I'm passionate about competitive coding and software development